GhaniaAkhtar/leetcode-solutions/README.md

 ### 485. Max Consecutive Ones
 **Approach:** used two integers, count, that counts the number of ones in a streak, which is set to zero as we encounter 0, second max_count, that keep the track of max number of count streak.
 If count is greater than max_count, max_count stores the value of count.
 At the end returned max_count.

+### 3870.
+Count Commas in Range
+**Approach:** for each power-of-1000 threshold, counts how many numbers in [1, n] reach it, since each such number contributes one comma at that position

 ## Folder Structure
 Each folder is named `<number>-<problem-name>` and contains a `solution.cpp` file with my accepted LeetCode solution.